 For every Million Dollar Funnel blog post I’ve written, there’s 20 Growth Marketer’s Guide to Conventions, (published 4 months before COVID lockdown and generating 29 visits this year to date).

 You’ll never succeed at writing impactful content unless you keep at it.
+The success I’ve seen with the million dollar funnel post taught me that.

 Distribution matters more than creation